29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Coupa Software’s annual revenue is $725.3 million reported in 2021, an increase of 39% compared to 2020.
+Coupa Software’s annual revenue is over $1 billion, reported in 2024.

 Target Customer: B2B